-Qualification to Practice Law in California - Study at, or graduation from, this law school may not qualify a student to take the bar examination or to satisfy the requirements for admission to practice law in jurisdictions other than California.
-A student intending to seek admission to practice law in a jurisdiction other than California should contact the admitting authority in that jurisdiction for information regarding the legal education requirements in that jurisdiction for admission to the practice of law.
+Qualification to Practice Law in California - Study at, or graduation from, this law school may not qualify a student to take the bar examination or be licensed to practice law in jurisdictions other than California.
+A student who intends to seek licensure to practice law outside of California at any time during their career should contact the admitting authority for information regarding its education and licensure requirements prior to enrolling at this law school.